SkooveLearn PianoDownload on the App Store

 The lines of grand staff

-Middle C is notated here in treble clef:
+Middle C in treble clef:

-And middle C is notated here in the bass clef:
+Middle C in bass clef:

 the treble clef notes